 - Extending deadlines -i.e. Companies House & HMRC

 Will this work?

 This is an important step to help and assist small businesses during this pandemic.
-However, this put a massive restrictions on creditors i.e. landlords who have been out of pocket for months in relation to rent, insurance, service charges etc..
-One of the major introduction under this bill is that the creditor cannot use any termination clauses that engage on insolvency, preventing suppliers from ceasing their supply.
+However, this puts massive restrictions on creditors i.e. landlords who have been out of pocket for months in relation to renting, insurance, service charges etc. One of the major introduction under this bill is that the creditor cannot use any termination clauses that engage in insolvency, preventing suppliers from ceasing their supply.